-Oxfam has supported development of Cambodia for almost four decades and it continues with a strong commitment to Cambodians, especially women and youth as well as other marginalized groups.
+In Cambodia, Oxfam has supported development of the country for almost four decades and it continues with a strong commitment to Cambodians, especially women and youth as well as other marginalized groups.
 Hence, People living with disabilities, LGBTQI people, Indigenous groups and ethnic minorities, women facing exploitation, abuse or violence, and age discriminated vulnerable groups are being empowered to peacefully hold government and others with power accountable so that they can realize their rights to build a resilient society free from poverty and injustice.
 There are three programme pillars: Resilience, Voices for Change and Natural Resource Governance.

 Our way of working

 Oxfam takes an inclusive approach to development.

 - Our work is hallmarked by the design and implementation of evidence-based development initiatives built up from the perspective of the poor and the vulnerable with the prospect of scalable and lasting results.

 - We provide strategic oversight, technical assistance, skills transfer, finance and administrative support to local agencies and actors that partner with us so that they can champion these development results.

 - These designs are supported with ongoing research, monitoring, evaluation and learning so that we are continually working toward better practice in development.

 Oxfam pursues a Rights-based approach to development.
 While working to deliver fair, just and effective development outcomes, we do it through empowered participation delivering then positive transformation of power relations, attitudes and beliefs.

 Success in International Development is reliant on a diversity of relationships and partners.
 At Oxfam, we work with emerging grassroots leaders, community groups, local and national NGO partners, regional and international development agencies, ethical investors, private sector emerging markets, research institutions, sub-national government and the Ministries of the Royal Government of Cambodia.